alephium/voting-tutorial/docs/Voting Application on Alephium.md

 3. The administrator closes the vote
 4. Voters see the results of the vote

 This protocol can be written as a smart contract, which is an interactive program deployed on a blockchain via a transaction.
-Smart ontracts can store information, perform computations and transfer money or tokens.
+Smart contracts can store information, perform computations and transfer money or tokens.
 They cannot be modified once deployed and the possible interactions are defined by the contract code.
-They allow to build decentralized applications which enable parties to follow a specific protocol without relying on a central authority.
+They allow to build dApps which enable parties to follow a specific protocol without relying on a central authority.

 In our case the contract will be the program that allows the administrator to send tokens to voters and to accept votes.
 As the blockchain is a public and decentralized system, everyone can see the voting results.
 Of course, the contract should reject invalid operations such as when someone tries to vote twice or when unauthorized users attempt to vote.
 But before diving into the contract code, we will give an overview of Alephium transactional model to understand how transfers are done on this blockchain.